dsa950115/dsa950115.github.io/_pages/about.md

 My research is guided by a **central question**:

-> *Can we uncover mathematical structure in reresentations so that learning, prediction, and control become tractable and reliable?*
+> *Can we uncover mathematical structure in reresentations of dynamical systems so that learning, prediction, and control become tractable and reliable?*

-I develop theoretically grounded methods for dynamical systems and control under uncertainty, focusing on **structured representations** and drawing on tools from **statistical learning theory**.
+I develop theoretically grounded methods for dynamical systems under uncertainty, focusing on **structured representations** and drawing on tools from **statistical learning theory**.